jordanstewart-hub/AWS/Encrypt-KMS.md

 🗄️ Encrypt a DynamoDB database with a KMS key.

-➕ Add and retrieve data from your database to test your encryption.
+➕ Add and retrieve data from my database to test my encryption.

-🕵️‍♀️ Observe how AWS stops unauthorized access to your data.
+🕵️‍♀️ Observe how AWS stops unauthorized access to data.

 💎 Give a user encryption access.